 At Valley Water District we vigilantly safeguard and routinely monitor your drinking water.
-This report is a snapshot of water quality monitoring for the period of January through December 2018.
+This report is a snapshot of water quality monitoring for the period of January through December 2019.
 We are proud to report that this system has not violated a maximum contaminant level or any other water quality standard.

 This system's water source is a neighborhood well located within the Sierra development.
-While the District strives to provide safe drinking water, it is important that you also take steps to protect your water supply.
 Your water is treated by filtration and disinfection.
 Filtration removes particles suspended in the source water.
 Disinfection involves the addition of chlorine or other disinfectants to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water.
 Disinfection is considered to be one of the major public health advances of the 20th century.
+Other Source Results: Due to Sierra's well being down for a week, water was trucked from the View Royal System (which is also on an intertie with Tacoma Water).
+The last 3 pages contain the water quality information for the View Royal System and the water quality information provided to Valley Water District by Tacoma Water.